asterics/FLipMouse/Documentation/MarkdownManual/FLipMouseManual.md

 | Position 6 will be displayed as 2 shining bulbs | yellow, green              |
 | Position 7 will be displayed as 3 shining bulbs | red, yellow, green         |

+Figure 26 shows the same list but the shining bulbs in the correct colors for the visual people.

 ![buttons](./Bilder/22.PNG)

 *Figure 26: Color codes of the LEDs*